Nostalgia, Judgment Days & AI Hallucinations

-What’s the billboard below got to do with Friday the 13th in August 2021?
+What did the billboard below have to do with Friday the 13th in August 2021?

-Let’s take a glance back, to ten years ago: then Harold Camping was a radio preacher from Oakland, California, who figured IT out.
+Let’s take a glance back, to fifteen years ago, 2011: then one Harold Camping was a radio preacher from Oakland, California, who had figured IT out.

 May 21, 2011 was a Saturday.